lumapps/dep-check/doc/usage.md

 You can chose to 'fold' one or more modules, which will bring together all of their submodules into the module(s), making the graph way more readable.

-To do so, you'll have to add a "fold_modules" in your graph config file :
+To do so, you'll have to add a "fold_modules" in your graph config file:

     fold_modules:
         - root.amodule
         - root.module.submodule

+#### Hide a module

+You can also chose to hide entirely a module, which will remove it from the dependency graph, along with its submodules.

+To do so, you'll have to add a "hide_modules" in your graph config file:

+    hide_modules:
+        - root.amodule

-**Make sure the name of the module you want to fold start at the root of your project** (e.g. 'root.amodule' and not 'amodule')
+**Make sure the name of the module you want to fold/hide start at the root of your project** (e.g. 'root.amodule' and not 'amodule')

 #### Add color